|

 Nail the hiring manager

-Targeted cold calling, networking, extensive
+Targeted cold calling, networking, extensive company research, and

-industry associations should help you find the name of the hiring
+should help you find the name of the hiring manager.
+The way targeted

-manager.
-The way targeted cold calling works (for the purpose of job
+cold calling works (for the purpose of job networking) is as follows:

-networking) is as follows: try calling the company you are interested
+try calling the company you are interested in working with; ask the

-in working with; ask the operator to transfer you to the department
+operator to transfer you to the department you would most likely work

-you would most likely work at; once through the department, tactfully
+at; once through the department, tactfully ask the person on the other

-ask the person on the other end to tell you the name of the person who
+end to tell you the name of the person who would make hiring decisions

-would make hiring decisions for the department.
-(Sometimes, it helps
+for the department.
+(Sometimes, it helps if you tell the other person

-if you tell the other person you are looking for advice as opposed to
+you are looking for advice as opposed to a job.)

-Even though HR does all the hiring, most of the job requisition
+Even though HR does all the hiring, most of the job requisition process

-play once the ad placed.
+the ad placed.

 (If possible, network with individuals at one level above, below, and